-Second, gaming is ultimately about the stories we tell together, GM and players.
+Second, gaming is ultimately about the stories we tell together, GM and player.
 Even the most controlling GM doesn't have much of a game if the players don't want to play!
 To my way of thinking, storytelling and story-centered role-playing is about more than killing the monster and rolling up the treasure you take out of their lair.
 Role-playing can and should be like excellent fiction; it can and should teach the players and GM something about themselves.
 If a GM is mindful of the role culture plays in determining exactly what Loot is, for instance, the rewards will make more sense and feel more organic.
 This keeps players focused on the story they are building together with the GM.

 Writing Loot has been great fun.
-I offer my thanks to Heike and Tim for the opportunity to write Loot and for their significant contributions to making this the best book it could be.
-I want also to thank all of my friends who made the games I gamemastered what they were; you all know who you are.
+I want to thank all of my friends who made the games I gamemastered what they were; you all know who you are.
 And last of all, my love and thanks to my partner John, who shows legendary patience and love while I'm in "gaming mode."

-LOOT LAW
+Editor's Notes

+In updating this work from its original form as Loot: A Field Guide to this new enhanced edition as HARP Loot, we have focused on ensuring that this edition is fully consistent and compatible with HARP Fantasy and HARP College of Magics.
+To that end, the following changes have been made:

+- Gargoyles, Sharks and Wyverns have been added to the monstrous loot discussions, while Griffin has been removed. - Aspect definitions and costs, attribute cost tables and associated rules in the Fabrication and Materials chapter have been made consistent with HARP College of Magics - The Potions chapter has been made consistent with and extends the material in HARP College of Magics - The Runes chapter has been made consistent with and extends the material in HARP College of Magics - Crystal Runes are no longer a separate skill - The Talismans chapter has been made consistent with and extends the material in HARP College of Magics - The special spells used to create permanent enchantments have been replaced with a new set of High Magic spells - Intelligent Items now calculate their stats and Development Points in line with HARP Fantasy rules; bonuses and spells will cost intelligent items more Development Points, however.

+HARP Loot Introduction Page 5

+2 Loot Law

-bloody dragon!"
+"A bloody dragon!"
 Ferrannin said.

 "And not just any dragon," Rekki added.
-"That beast..."

-"...can be killed," Horkin interrupted.
+"That beast..." "...can be killed," Horkin interrupted.
 "I am sure of it."
 "You had better be right," Rekki said.
 He hiked his bag over his shoulder.
 "We should never have gone in with her," he added.
 Ferrannin hooted with laughter.
 "We've been in with her for six years, fool!"
 "It is too late to back out now," Horkin said.
 "I'm not sure which is worse," Ferrannin said with a shudder.
 "That bloody dragon or the White Lady."

-"That's an easy one," Horkin said.

-PRINCIPLES OF LOOT
+Principles of Loot